 What does emotional dysregulation look like?

-Problems with self-regulation manifest in different ways depending on the child, says Dr. Matthew Rouse, a clinical psychologist at the Child Mind Institute.
+Problems with self-regulation manifest in different ways depending on the child, says Matthew Rouse, PhD, a clinical psychologist.
 “Some kids are instantaneous — they have a huge, strong reaction and there’s no lead-in or build-up,” he says.
 “They can’t inhibit that immediate behavior response.”

 For other kids, he notes, distress seems to build up and they can only take it for so long.
 Eventually it leads to some sort of behavioral outburst.
 “You can see them going down the wrong path but you don’t know how to stop it.”